 About Complete Urgent Care

-We have three convenient Nashville walk in clinics to care for you when and where you need care.
+We have two convenient Nashville walk in clinics to care for you when and where you need care.
 Our walk in clinic doors are open every day to our Nashville community.
 Our West Nashville Urgent Care is located at 6746 Charlotte Pike in the Nashville West Shopping Center by the old log cabin and Costco.
-Our Downtown Nashville Urgent Care Clinic is located at the corner of 3rd Avenue and Church Street in Downtown Nashville.
-It is blocks from Broadway, the Ryman and Germantown.
 Our newest walk in clinic location is a Hendersonville Urgent Care Clinic located at 166 E Main Street.
 We offer urgent and walk in care 10 hours a day, 7 days a week.
 With our online check in, you can select a time that works for you and get seen on your schedule.
 Our Nashville urgent care serves patients all across Nashville – from Bellevue to Bordeaux and from downtown Nashville to Kingston Springs – we are Nashville’s partner in complete health.